artainmo/general-programming/languages/OCaml/README.md

 An ocaml interactive shell can be launched with the command `ocaml`.
 Its commands should end with `;;` while this is not the case in a compiled OCaml program.

 OCaml programs should be written inside '.ml' source files.
 Two compilers exist, 'ocamlc' compiles to byte-code and 'ocamlopt' to machine code.
-The machine code executes faster but takes more time to compile.<br>
+The machine code executes faster but takes more time to compile, because it is the final code while byte-code is an intermediate code.<br>
 `ocamlc -g -c file.ml` will produce 'file.cmo' while 'ocamlopt' would procude 'file.cmx'. `-g` is used for debug info to be included in output file.
 Afterwards the output files will have to be linked like this `ocamlc -g -o executableName file1.cmo file2.cmo` to form an executable that can be executed `./executableName`.

 Comments are written in between `(*` and `*)`.